orbitalquark/textadept/doc/09_Themes.md

 There is no way to theme GUI controls like text fields and buttons from within Textadept.
 Instead, use [GTK+ Resource files][].
 The "GtkWindow" name is "textadept".
-For example, styling all text fields with a "textadept-entry-style" would be done like this:
+For example, style all text fields with a "textadept-entry-style" like this:

     widget "textadept*GtkEntry*" style "textadept-entry-style"